-There are three types of QMs.
-For all three types, QMs that are higher-priced receive a rebuttable presumption and QMs that are not higher-priced receive safe harbor status.
+For all four types, QMs that are higher-priced receive a rebuttable presumption and QMs that are not higher-priced receive safe harbor status.
+However, the definition of "higher-priced" is different for Small Creditor and Balloon-Payment QMs.
+(See "What makes a QM loan higher priced?" on page 30.)

-Some requirements are common across all three types of QM.
-These requirements include:
+Some rec uirements are common across s all four types of QM.
+These rec uirements include

-- A prohibition on negative amortization or interest-only payments - A prohibition on balloon payments on two of the three types of QMs - □ A prohibition on loan terms in excess of 30 years - □ Limitations on points and fees: The threshold is generally 3 percent of the loan balance, but larger amounts are allowed for loans under \$100,000 (See "What are the QM points-and-fees caps and what do I include when calculating points and fees?" on page 31.)
+A prohibition on negative amortization or interest-only payments

+- ☐ A prohibition on loan terms in excess of 30 years - □ Limitations on points and fees: The threshold is generally 3 percent of the loan balance, but larger amounts are allowed for loans under \$100,000 (See "What are the QM points-and-fees caps and what do I include when calculating points and fees?" on page 37.)